Scientific name: Senecio jacobaea

 Yes, tansy ragwort has been well documented throughout Washington.

-Tansy ragwort can cause severe economic impacts to farmers and ranchers, as it is one of the most common causes of poisoning in cattle and horses when consumed in pastures or hay.
+Tansy ragwort can cause severe economic impacts to farmers and ranchers.
+It is one of the most common causes of poisoning in cattle and horses when consumed in pastures or hay.

 Clean equipment and vehicles before moving them out of an infested area.
-Tansy ragwort is on Washington’s Terrestrial Noxious Weed Seed and Plant Quarantine list, meaning it is prohibited to transport, buy, sell, offer for sale, or distribute plants, plant parts, or seeds (Washington Administrative Code 16-752-610).
-It also is listed as a Class B noxious weed in Washington, meaning it is designated for control in certain state region.
+Tansy ragwort is on Washington’s Terrestrial Noxious Weed Seed and Plant Quarantine list, meaning it is prohibited to transport, buy, sell, offer for sale, or distribute plants, plant parts, or seeds.
+It also is listed as a Class B noxious weed in Washington, meaning it is designated for control in certain state regions.

 - The plant’s stem is stout, erect, or slightly spreading, and may be branched; often groups of stems arise from the plant crown.